applicaster/developer.applicaster.com/book/dev-env/iOS/utils.md

 Implemented protocol: `ZAAppDelegateConnectorLayoutsStylesProtocol`

 ### URL
-The URL delegate is mainly used to fetch the app URL scheme
+The URL delegate is mainly used to fetch the app URL scheme.

 Calling the delegate: `ZAAppConnector.sharedInstance().urlDelegate` Implemented protocol: `ZAAppDelegateConnectorURLProtocol`